Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Regularity of inverses of maps in

-So as to have an idea of the role played by $\imT(\vec u, L)$, note that in the construction of Conti \& De Lellis \cite{CoDeLe03} this set consists (apart from the corresponding segment in the symmetry axis) of the sphere $\partial B \big ( (0,0,\frac{1}{2}), \frac{1}{2} \big )$, which may be regarded as new surface inside the elastic body created by the singular map $\vec u$.
+For example, in the construction of Conti \& De Lellis \cite{CoDeLe03} $\imT(\vec u, L)$ consists (apart from the corresponding segment in the symmetry axis) of the sphere $\partial B \big ( (0,0,\frac{1}{2}), \frac{1}{2} \big )$, which may be regarded as new surface inside the elastic body created by the singular map $\vec u$.